-- Title 60 characters (approximately 15 words) - Abstract 2000 characters (approximately 325 words)
+- Title 60 characters (approximately 15 words) - Abstract 2000 characters (with spaces and is approximately 325 words)\

 Feel free to compose your submission in a word-processing program and then copy it onto the online form.
 Exceeding the character limits will result in truncated text.